27 High School Internships in NYC in 2025

 What’s Covered:

-The internship opportunities for high school students in NYC are plentiful across all five boroughs, at high-profile and prestigious institutions, and some even pay their interns.
+There’s no shortage of internship opportunities for high school students in NYC at high-profile and prestigious institutions across all five boroughs, with some even paying their interns.
 Internships aren’t just a college application booster—they’re also an important way to learn about a field or area of interest, network with professionals in your prospective industry, meet like-minded people, and gain career skills.

-1. Apollo Theater Academy Technical Stage Production Internship Program
+1. Apollo Theater Academy Technical Theater Production Internship

 Duration: Six weeks